 Let’s see how we can turn our device of distraction into a mode of meditation.

 COLOURS: Our visual sense is the strongest sense.
 We are influenced by the quality of light, the colour of light and also the source it comes from.
 It affects our mood as well as energy levels.
 The colours of nature soothe our mind and the play of light in the forest helps to break our pattern of thoughts.

 Being out in nature has multiple benefits for our mental, physical and emotional health.
 Check out some interesting links, films, and articles on our resources page.
 Large scale research from the UK, found fewer cases of disease amongst people who lived near parks or open green spaces.
 Studies also showed that people with no windows or unattractive views took longer to recover when compared to those who could see trees and grass from their hospital windows.
 Similarly, classrooms with windows revealed better performance by students and lesser incidents of violent behaviour.

 Here’s a set of creative exercises in nature that use the camera to create some calm.
 You can try them on your own, but it’s more fun when you go out with a group of friends.
 It’s a great way to get new insights and create new bonds.

 Directions: Some points to note are – move in silence and go slow.
 Think less and feel more.
 Spend 10-15 minutes for each activity in a particular area.
 We generally tell participants that they can only take one picture for each exercise.
 This allows them to be more mindful of the picture they wish to take.
-After each exercise, group together to share your pictures and thoughts for a few minutes.
+At the end of each exercise, group together to share your pictures and thoughts for a few minutes.
 After sharing, read out instructions for the next exercise and continue your walk in silence for 10-15 min to another area.

 Library of Textures and Patterns